d-khan/java/concurrency/1-foundation-of-concurrency.md

 # Foundations of Concurrency
 ## Learning Outcomes

-By the end of this module, students should be able to:
+By the end of this lecture, students should be able to:

 - Distinguish between processes and threads
 - Explain concurrency vs parallelism